MCP Server

 Here's what you can do with our feature flag management tools:

-1. Bootstrap VWO - Retrieve cursor rules and configuration settings to manage feature flags within your project seamlessly.
+- Add VWO Rules - Retrieve IDE rules and configuration settings to seamlessly manage feature flags within your project.
 This enables smooth integration with your SDK and leverages VWO's feature management capabilities.

 Feature Flags